mmmorris1975/aws-secrets-sync/README.md

 is supplied as a command line argument, or via stdin.
 This allows you to store simple data, or possibly very large values, without having to roll it into a json document first.

+**WARNING** providing the secret value on the command line is a security risk since it will be visible in a process list, or stored in the command shell history.
+It is a more secure practice to use stdin file redirection for providing the value, similar to the second example below.

 #### Examples
 Providing the key and value on the command line
 ```text